Federal grant to help keep Vermont families together

 The program is available statewide from VSHA, a nonprofit that’s considered “semi-government” because it was created by the Vermont Legislature.
 The VSHA is marking its 50th anniversary this year.

-Berk said the program is entirely funded by HUD but said the $598,000 announced Wednesday “simply grows our existing funding and allows us to serve more families.”
+Berk said the program is entirely funded by HUD, but said the $598,000 announced last week “simply grows our existing funding and allows us to serve more families.”

 Berk said funding is competitive.
 The additional vouchers are the result of an application she wrote in collaboration with staff members from the Vermont Agency of Human Services earlier this year.